jean-pierreBoth/annembed/README.md

 It took 22s of which 9s were spent in the ann construction.

-- The estimated intrinsic dimension of the data is 17.7 with standard deviation depending on points: 6.
+- The estimated intrinsic dimension of the data is 18.5 with standard deviation depending on points: 7.2 taking into account sorted neighbours around each point between the 9-th and 20-th first ranks.

-2. MNIST fashion database Cf[mnist-fashion](https://github.com/zalandoresearch/fashion-mnist/tree/master/data/fashion)
+1. **MNIST fashion database** Cf [mnist-fashion](https://github.com/zalandoresearch/fashion-mnist/tree/master/data/fashion)

 It conssits in 70000 images of clothes.